HalimaBouzidi/SnatchML/README.md

 ```

 ## Hijacking PDD Models:
-To run the hijacking attack on PDD models for recongnizing the type of the pneumonia infection (bacterial or viral) on the Chest X-ray dataset, run the following script by specifying: ER model architecture and attack setting (white-box|black-box):
+To run the hijacking attack on PDD models for recongnizing the type of the pneumonia infection (bacterial or viral) on the Chest X-ray dataset, run the following script by specifying in the argmenets: ER model architecture and attack setting (white-box|black-box):
 ```shell
 $ python hijack_pneu.py --setting [black|white] --model [architecture]
 ```